geometrhythm/geometrhythm-legacy/README.md

 Unfortunately, however, jQuery UI's draggable and droppable functionality does not play well with CSS transitions; upon start of a drag, transitions are re-applied, resulting in dragging the object not under your cursor, but floating out somewhere to the side.
 I considered coding my own version of draggable and droppable from scratch, but ultimately decided to trust the craftsmanship of jQuery UI and find a means to incorporate it despite this obstacle.
 So, the cells you interact with on Geometrhythm are actually hybrids: visible cells animated using CSS transitions, and zero-opacity "handle" cells which take their place whenever the user initiates a drag-and-drop.
 The CSS cells are placed using angles, while the jQuery handle cells are placed by absolute coordinates.

 Finally, the polygon that appears in the center of the ring, connecting the onsets of the rhythm, was a perfect job for HTML5 Canvas.
 It overlays on top of the CSS+jQuery elements, and draws lines that keep up with the rhythm whenever it's animating, by tracking coordinates of the CSS cells.

+## Backend

+Geometrhythm uses these core technologies:
+- Backbone.js
+- Ruby on Rails
+- jQuery

+User authentication is handled through Rails, while the rhythmic analyses, information displays, and index are Backbone views within views within views, making extensive use of listeners.

+The algorithms behind the [seeding](db/seeds.rb) of the database with 3000+ quality rhythms are written in Ruby, as are the algorithms behind the [complexity measurements](app/models/rhythm.rb) rendered in my data visualizations.
+The soon-to-come search algorithms will also be built in Ruby.

 ## Original Design Docs
 * [View Wireframes][views]